Hybrice/mac4win11/README.md

 A custom keyboard layout for Windows 11, mapped for Mac keyboards and compiled using Microsoft Keyboard Layout Creator 1.4

+Backwards compatible with Windows 7, 8 and 10

 # Instructions
 1. Download the "mac4win11.zip" compressed file to your local machine
 2. Unzip it